maggiechurch741/PPR_Pond_Mapper/README.md

 ### Model Selection (R scripts 11-12)
-* We use recursive feature elimination with random forests, guided by spatial and temporal cross-validation, to select a reduced and uncorrelated feature set.
+* **Features**: We use recursive feature elimination with random forests, guided by spatial and temporal cross-validation, to select a reduced and uncorrelated feature set.
-* We tuned random forest hyperparameters on the reduced feature set, using a grid search.
+* **Hyperparameters:** We tuned random forest hyperparameters on the reduced feature set, using a grid search.

 ## How to use